 YouHodler was founded in 2018 and differentiates itself by supporting a multitude of different currencies that others don’t.
 Another difference is that they have a few unique features, however, with the downside that a few features like a payment card aren’t on the list.

 As with all the others let’s start with lending.
 YouHodler offers competitive interest rates with 12 % on most stablecoins, 4.8 % on BTC, and 5.5 % on ETH.
 On top of that they have rates on coins like YFI (4.5%) and Sushi (7%).
 Altogether YouHodler supports 39 different cryptocurrencies.
 The interest is paid weekly in the same currency you deposited, nothing new here.

-As with YouHodler, Swissborg is vastly different from the previous platforms.
-This is the only place I could consider using as my exchange and the yield earning possibilities are an extra bonus to use in earning additional rewards on my portfolio.
-Swissborg was founded in 2017 and has since gathered over 500k users with over $1.6 billion on the platform.
+As with YouHodler, Swissborg is vastly different from the previous platforms mentioned.
+This centralized finance platform is the only place I could consider using as my exchange and the yield earning possibilities are an extra bonus to use in earning additional rewards on my portfolio.
+Swissborg was founded in 2017 and has since gathered over 1 million users with over $1.6 billion on the platform.
 Different from the other platforms Swissborg doesn’t offer borrowing, but how are the yields?

 Why I said I might be open to using Swissborg as my exchange is because with the genesis premium you get low fees of only 0-0.25%.
 On top of that Swissborg offers some analytics tools as well as good portfolio statistics.
 They also allow trading with many more cryptocurrencies than they offer yields on, so you don’t need to be worried about that.